Persie0/SimplyTranslate-dart/README.md

 ## Info
 - Max char length for Japanese, Chinese, and Korean is around 1250.
 For other languages, it's around 5000 due to different encoding results.

+## Apps using SimplyTranslate
+- [Pareader](https://play.google.com/store/apps/details?id=at.austriao.pareader) - Learn languages with news articles in multiple languages and translate words with a simple tap.

 ## Credits
 This package is based on [Gabriel Pacheco's google-translator](https://github.com/gabrielpacheco23/google-translator), distributed under the MIT License.